cjacker/opensource-toolchain-fpga/README.md

 # Design and Verification

-NOTE:
-- all codes used in this chapter are provided within this repo.
-- Chipsel/SpinalHDL can be used to generate VHDL/Verilog files, it's another topic and will not include in this tutorial.
+Note, there are some moderm HDL languanges such as Chipsel, SpinalHDL which can be used to generate VHDL/Verilog, After VHDL/Verilog generated, the following process should be same as we start from Verilog/VHDL direcly.

 ## iVerilog